sodiboo/niri-flake/docs.md

 - default: `null`

 Whether to clip the window to its visual geometry, i.e. whether the corner radius should be applied to the window surface itself or just the decorations.

-## `programs.niri.settings.window-rules.*.max-height`
-- type: `null or signed integer`
-- default: `null`

-Sets the maximum height (in logical pixels) that niri will ever ask this window for.

-Keep in mind that the window itself always has a final say in its size, and may not respect the maximum height set by this option.

-Also, note that the maximum height is not taken into account when automatically sizing columns.
-That is, when a column is created normally, windows in it will be "automatically sized" to fill the vertical space.
-This algorithm will respect a minimum height, and not make windows any smaller than that, but the max height is only taken into account if it is equal to the min height.
-In other words, it will only accept a "fixed height" or a "minimum height".
-In practice, most windows do not set a max size unless it is equal to their min size, so this is usually not a problem without window rules.

-If you manually change the window heights, then max-height will be taken into account and restrict you from making it any taller, as you'd intuitively expect.

-## `programs.niri.settings.window-rules.*.max-width`
-- type: `null or signed integer`
-- default: `null`

-Sets the maximum width (in logical pixels) that niri will ever ask this window for.

-Keep in mind that the window itself always has a final say in its size, and may not respect the maximum width set by this option.

-## `programs.niri.settings.window-rules.*.min-height`
-- type: `null or signed integer`
-- default: `null`

-Sets the minimum height (in logical pixels) that niri will ever ask this window for.

-Keep in mind that the window itself always has a final say in its size, and may not respect the minimum height set by this option.

-## `programs.niri.settings.window-rules.*.min-width`
-- type: `null or signed integer`
-- default: `null`

-Sets the minimum width (in logical pixels) that niri will ever ask this window for.

-Keep in mind that the window itself always has a final say in its size, and may not respect the minimum width set by this option.

 ## `programs.niri.settings.window-rules.*.default-floating-position`